BernhardWebstudio/PlaceholderBundle/README.md

 to get the extension.

 ## In Twig
 Use the `placeholder` Twig filter.
 Apply it on the path of your image.
+You can optionally pass an additional parameter, such as 'raw', 'base64' or 'path' to specify how you want the image served.
+If you are just interested in an URL of the image, refer to the next section.

 ## Just the URL, please
 If you configure to include the routing file provided by this bundle, you can generate